 Promise Preparatory Academy – School Code of Conduct 2020-2021

-- Students who violate the cheating policy will be dropped from the online program and are not eligible for
+i.
+Students who violate the cheating policy will be dropped from the online program and are not eligible for

 - Students will not use profanity or foul language on campus or at any school event.

-- This includes after-school and sports or school events.
+b.
+This includes afterschool and sports or school events.

 - Male students will not wear earrings to school or to any school event.

 a.
 Male students are to wear male clothing.